Schur-Agler class and Carath\'eodory extremal functions

 For a domain $\Omega$, the \textit{Herglotz class} on $\Omega$ is the class of all holomorphic functions $f:\Omega\rightarrow \mathbb{C}$ that satisfy $Re(f(z))\geq 0$ for all $z\in \Omega$.
 The classical Herglotz representation theorem (\cite{Herglotz}) states that for any such function $f$ on the $\D$, we can find a real number $b$ and a finite non-negative Borel measure $\mu$ on the circle $\partial\D$ such that

 There are a few generalizations of this result, and among them, our focus will be on the operator-theoretic ones.
-Our work will closely follow the proof described in the book \cite{AglerMcCYouBook}.
+Our argument closely follows that in the proof of Theorem 6.12 in \cite{AglerMcCYouBook}.